Community Support Worker by Voyage Care

 At Voyage Care we value the hard work and commitment of our colleagues by offering:

+We're on the hunt for genuinely caring, hands-on Support Workers with a passion for enhancing the quality of life of the people we support.
+You'll be based within our Residential Service in Taunton.

-Our supported living services are welcoming and friendly environments and you can be sure that no two days will be the same!
+Our Residential Service in Taunton is a welcoming and friendly environment and you can be sure that no two days will be the same!
 You'll be enhancing the lives of the people we support by teaching them new life skills, assisting with personal care, encouraging them to access their local communities, socialising and doing lots of activities.
-One day you could be out with the people we support in local bars and pubs, the next you could be unwinding with them playing video games, watching films or going to the cinema.
+One day you could be out with the people we support in local bars and pubs, the next you could be spending some time in doing arts and crafts!

-This is an amazing role for someone who is looking to really make a difference to someone's life and to help them grow in confidence and independence so that they meet their goals, whether this be making dinner by themselves, or going on holiday!
+This is an amazing role for someone who is looking to really make a difference to someone's life and to help them grow in confidence and independence.

 Why choose us?